CAAPIM/layer7-operator/docs/gateway.md

-GatewayStatus defines the observed state of Gateway
+GatewayStatus defines the observed state of Gateways

 <table>
     <thead>